-Our Jesuit inspired middle school program promotes faith in action by giving children opportunities for service and social responsibility.
+Our Jesuit middle school program promotes faith in action by giving children opportunities for service and social responsibility.

 Five Pillars to a Jesuit Education